Shahid0324-GIT/TypeScript/readme.md

 # Type Aliases and Functions:

-- It is used to assign a type to variable which can be used anywhere in the code and which makes the code more modular.
+- It is used to assign a type to a variable which can be used anywhere in the code and which makes the code more modular.

 ```typescript
 type stringOrNumber = string | number;